rooniac/nyc-taxi-tripdata-pipeline/README.md

 An end-to-end Data Engineering project that builds a scalable, modular data pipeline for NYC Yellow and Green Taxi trip data.
 The system support both **batch** and **streaming** ingestion, applies transformations with **Spark** and **dbt**, stores results in a **Data Lake + Data Warehouse**, and visualize sample insights with **Superset**.

-🚧 **This project is still under active development.
-Features and structure may change.**

 ## 📖 Table of Contents

 1. [📌 Project Overview](#-project-overview)